JustAnotherHeroRiding/tee-tree/Notes and Reqs.md

 - The buttons are too cramped, I should add another column on phone screen sizes and make it wider #DONE

 #### Quick Fix
-- Trends in posts should link to the search results for that trend
+- Trends in posts should link to the search results for that trend #DONE

 ## Retweets
 - Create the retweet model #DONE